vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Malieśvara Tantra 1051 ( Dina a niṣada chief, 226; worsbip

-worsolp of Vaiṣṇava tantras ), 1144. of Siva with bilva leaves and
+worsolp of Vaiṣṇava tantras ), 1144. of Śiva with bilva leaves and

 Mahidbara, commentator of Vāj. jāgara whole night saves de

 S. 1037. votee from hell and leads to

-Mahiṣāsura, killed by Dargi, mokṣa 225 ; worship of Siva
+Mahiṣāsura, killed by Dargi, mokṣa 225 ; worship of Śiva

 1550, 184-85, 1047. linga at night with certain